mmbman/Katagiri/jewel-mirror-awareness.md

 So a Buddha has no agitation or hesitation, even if there is no food or no money.

 When I was in college I had very little money.
 I was not agitated very much, but it was very inconvenient.
 Very inconvenient.
 So I thought I should have money, because when I wanted to go someplace to listen to a lecture, I would have to walk.
 And it would take a long time.
 And so I felt that it was very inconvenient not to have any money.
-But a Buddha, a Tathagata would never feel that way.
+But a Buddha, a Tathāgata would never feel that way.

-The fourth aspect, not to go, means that the Tathagata has already attained the great Nirvana.
+The fourth aspect, not to go, means that the Tathāgata has already attained the great Nirvana.
 He sees this microphone not as a form, but as Buddha; he does not attach to the microphone, or people, or any form.
 He just lets them go by, constantly pass by.
 And he deals with all of them wholeheartedly.
 So very naturally there is no agitation.
 Very naturally his life is just going – as a Buddha.
 Whatever he does.
 When he does gassho, Buddha does gassho.
 When he sleeps, Buddha sleeps.
 When he walks, Buddha walks.
 So people are very naturally respectful.
-That is what is meant by the Tathagata has already attained to the great Nirvana.
+That is what is meant by the Tathāgata has already attained to the great Nirvana.
 Nirvana means Buddha.
 Buddha was born, Buddha is living, Buddha dies.
 Not just a human body dies.

-The fifth aspect, not to speak, is explained this way: the Tathagata speaks of myriad dharmas for all sentient beings but indeed he has nothing to be spoken.
+The fifth aspect, not to speak, is explained this way: the Tathāgata speaks of myriad dharmas for all sentient beings but indeed he has nothing to be spoken.

-“Nothing to be spoken” means that the Tathagata does not have a specific lesson that he teaches, so-called Buddha’s teaching.
+“Nothing to be spoken” means that the Tathāgata does not have a specific lesson that he teaches, so-called Buddha’s teaching.
 No, he doesn’t.
 He always gives the teaching according to circumstances, and the characteristics and personalities of the people he is teaching.

 For example, if he sees a stingy person he may ask him what is the purpose of keeping all that money.
 Maybe he will give a sermon which will persuade that stingy person to use his money for someone, or some purpose.
 On the other hand, if he sees a profligate, he may convince him to save his money.
 So he does not have a fixed lesson about money.
 He does not teach that money is good or money is bad.
-That is what it means for the Tathagata not to speak.
+That is what it means for the Tathāgata not to speak.

 So here “Baba Wawa” means words, lots of words.
 Whether you use words or do not use words, real reality is beyond explanation or no explanation.